HomeSpecialties › Cardiology

 How overseas-trained cardiology doctors get recognised

-Overseas-trained cardiologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained cardiologist, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of peer review (supervised practice) with an interview, and are not required to sit a further exam; partially comparable applicants complete up to 24 months total — typically top-up training at final-year advanced-trainee level followed by peer review; not-comparable applicants (who couldn't reach comparability within 24 months) aren't offered this route and must explore alternatives.
-An Accelerated Specialist Pathway offers a faster route for applicants with a substantially comparable qualification and consultant experience from the UK, Ireland, India, Hong Kong and Sri Lanka, who don't normally require an interview.
+Overseas-trained cardiologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained cardiologist.
+Substantially comparable applicants do up to 12 months of supervised practice with an interview and no further exam; partially comparable applicants do up to 24 months (top-up training then peer review); not-comparable applicants aren't offered this route.
+An Accelerated Specialist Pathway is a faster route for substantially-comparable consultants from the UK, Ireland, India, Hong Kong and Sri Lanka.

 See the RACP — Standard Specialist Assessment Pathway and our IMG internship guide.